Sunday, 24 March 2013

 On relaunch night, the kitchen runs smoothly with Chef Brian expediting and the customers love the new menu and the quality of the new food.
 Joe serves a fish dish to the wrong table causing confusion but the food is returned to the kitchen, new dishes cooked and a complimentary dish served to compensate for the error but other than this the relaunch is a great success and food is returned to the kitchen.

 What Happened Next?
 In the months that followed, the menu has been slightly changed, keeping most of Gordons menu and there has been some staffing changes, servers Jen, Kayleigh and Rebecca are gone as is Chef Tommy.
 Joe is back as Head Chef.
-In December 2013, Joe renamed the restaurant and relaunched as Maple City Tavern, a family friendly restaurant.
+In December 2013, Joe renamed the restaurant and relaunched as Maple City Tavern, a family friendly restaurant and the reviews are mostly negative.
+In January 2014, Gordon's production team paid £900 compensation to Joe in respect of items found to be missing after filming.
 There are rumours that Joe has sold the restaurant, I will await further information.

 Mill Street Bistro to become family-friendly tavern